Key Firmware Development Concepts for Embedded Systems

 Qt is a framework based on C++, while C++ itself is a popular language known for its performance, long-standing development, and rich community support.
 In practice, this means that any working C++ library or module can be easily plugged into a Qt application and use its functionality seamlessly.
 In addition, the C++ community is constantly providing open-sourced solutions, most of which you can use commercially in your project.
 For example, in the case of an application based on digital imaging in Qt, it could use the DCMTK (DICOM Toolkit) library, which offers a wide range of tools for reading and processing DICOM images.

 As we mentioned above, Qt is a cross-platform framework.
-So you can create an application that will run exactly the same on many different devices, including embedded ones.
+So you can create an application that will run exactly the same on many different devices, including embedded ones – check our HMI development page.
 All this using the same source code, reducing the number of resources you need to use to create it.
 By reducing the variety of code, you reduce the number of teams, but also the problems that can arise from code inconsistency.
-If you’re interested in why versatility is so important for software development, you’ll definitely be interested in the post at this link.
+If you’re interested in why versatility is so important for software development, you’ll definitely be interested in our blog post about Low technology stack with Qt.

 Qt provides a number of useful tools for fast, simple but stable development of application appearance and behavior.
 The Qt Widgets and Qt Quick modules allow you to create an application’s UI with near-native performance while maintaining stable consistency with its logic.
 Such a selection is extremely critical when developing DICOM applications – the surgeon cannot afford to have the application hang while planning the operation, and its progress must be constantly up-to-date with the connected database.
 In addition, Qt supports the development of applications for touch devices, making the user experience even faster and more convenient from the user’s perspective.